-The FRDC will enter into an Access, Indemnity and Insurance Deed with each director of the FRDC as defined in the Primary Industries and Energy Research and Development Act 1989 (Cth); and with any independent member(s) appointed by the Board to its committees.
+The FRDC will enter into an Access, Indemnity and Insurance Deed with each director of the FRDC; and with any independent member(s) appointed by the Board to its committees.
 To do so the FRDC will use its template agreement, which will only be amended with the express agreement of the Board.
-The FRDC signatory will be the Managing Director; or, in the case of the Managing Director, the Chair.
+The FRDC signatory will be the Managing Director; or, in the case of the Managing Director, the Chair, as agreed by the Board.
 The FRDC will pay the premiums for indemnity and insurance cover where directors act in their capacities as directors to the fullest extent permitted by the relevant legislation.
 [Note that directors are able to organise additional insurance at their own cost.]